section-engineering-education/engineering-education/stream-filter-in-java-using-lambda-expressions/index.md

 ### Overview of the Stream Filter Method in java.
 The filter() function of the Java stream allows you to narrow down the stream's items based on a criterion.
 If you only want items that are even on your list, you can use the filter method to do this.
 This method accepts a predicate as an input and returns a list of elements that are the results of that predicate.

-It is possible to get a stream of items from this stream that meet a particular predicate with Stream filter(Predicate predication).
+It is possible to get a stream of items from this stream that meet a particular predicate with the filter() method.
 This is a step-between process.
 Performing an intermediate action like filter() does not really filter anything, but instead generates a new stream that, when browsed, includes the items of the first stream that satisfy the provided predicate.
 These operations are always lazy.

 ### Using the Stream filter method
 Java stream offers the filter() method, which allows you to filter stream elements based on a predicate you specify.
 You can conveniently get only even elements from your list by using the filter method.
-This method accepts a predicate as a function that takes a stream of elements that are the results of the predicate.
+This method accepts a predicate as a parameter and returns a stream of elements that are the results of the predicate.

 A Stream interface's filter() method identifies elements in a stream that satisfy a criterion.
 It is a Stream interface intermediate operation.